-Cultural resource surveys of the areas to the west of Mother Miguel Mountain on the San Miguel Mountain portion of the Otay-Sweetwater Unit have identified evidence of historic ranching and farming activity dating back to the early 1900s.
-Evidence of historic ranching activities is also present further to the east within the Las Montañas portion of the Otay-Sweetwater Unit.
+Evidence of early ranching activities is also present further to the east within the Las Montañas portion of the Otay-Sweetwater Unit.
 Land ownership searches for the site referred to as the "Barn at the Oaks" indicated that a ranch operated at this site between 1893 and 1928.
 Between 1928 and 1957, the barn and other structures around the barn were used for the Oaks School for Boys (Dudek & Associates 1996).